merrycheng/PHBS_BlockChain_2018-1/README.md

 # 6. Uploading files:

+## 6.1.
+Rules and conditions:

-## 1. Original file: definition
+### 6.1.1 Original file: definition

 The 2PS platform is built with AI and machine learning algorithms here to determine if an uploaded content is unique before publication on the platform.
 By comparing the file to online public databases, it seeks for existing similarities (Similar to what Shazaam is for music, google image for images, plagiarism algorithms for texts and documents and automatic verifications on YouTube for videos).

 In other words, if the content is already present elsewhere else over the web, it won’t be possible to upload it on 2PS, except by fulfilling special conditions leading to obtain a fully verified official account (See 1.7).

-## 2. Users verification:
+### 6.1.2.
+Users verification:

 As 2PS is not meant to be an anonymous platform but a place where authors and file’s owners’ rights are protected, users who want to upload content and consequently legitimately claim an ownership over digital files have to provide identity proofs (ex: picture holding passport or company registration number).

 2PS uses automatic tools as passport scanning and facial recognition AI softwares to verify users faster.
 In case of conflicts, human verifications might occur.
 In such case, the 2PS team keeps the right to decline incomplete or suspicious applications at any time and at its discretion.
 Users whom do not use the uploading tool (buy only) do not require to register their identity on 2PS.

-## 3. Initial “Proof of Ownership”:
+### 6.1.3.
+Initial “Proof of Ownership”:

 	Every file uploaded is recorded along its owner public identity (public key) into the blockchain and would consequently constitute the initial “Proof of Ownership” on the platform.
 2PS is engaged to verify users and keep the record of their personal information offline once the account has been verified in order to protect users’ identity and privacy.

 Note that in this context, and in case of failure of the algorithm check, users who upload content on which they have no real ownership won’t be protected against legal lawsuits from the file’s legal owner.
 The later can eventually use the blockchain record as proof.

-## 4. Implications:
+### 6.1.4.
+Implications:

 Since the novelty and uniqueness of the content is something enforced by the 2PS platform in order to protect legal files owners, files that are already available online won’t be able to be uploaded freely.
 If well-known artists, production companies and other recognized professionals and institutions will be able to quickly obtain a verified account (allowing them to bypass algorithms and upload files already available on other online platforms), it might not be the case for smaller artists, authors and editions companies.
-This point is discussed in 6.1.5 and 6.1.8
+This point is discussed in 6.5 and 6.8

-## 5. As for patents:
+### 6.1.5.
+As for patents:

 A patent application can be rejected on the basis that the invention is already publicly disclosed or present high similarities with another existing invention.
 It is the same general principle applied on 2PS platform for digital files’ acceptation.

 In this context, 2PS can be considered as a “patent registration application” for digital files.
 As for patents, users first deposit and go through the application process before making public use of their invention, digital files providers might want to protect their work by uploading it and going through the publication process on 2PS before uploading it anywhere else on internet.

-## 6. Benefits for users:
+### 6.1.6 Benefits for users:

 Once the file has been uploaded on the 2PS platform (consequently into the blockchain), it is possible to claim its legal ownership disregarding on which other platform they share it afterwards, the 2PS blockchain’s record accounting as a proof of anteriority.

 Note that if files are protected against duplication inside the 2PS environment, content shared afterwards on other third party’s platforms, which might not meet the same security standards, is not of 2PS responsibility in case of copy, duplication or theft.

-## 7. Fully verified (trusted) accounts:
+### 6.1.7.
+Fully verified (trusted) accounts:

 Content providers that already manage and monetize former content (published on the web prior 2PS launch) might also want to monetize them on the 2PS platform.
 In such situation, it would be possible to apply for a fully verified account implying a higher grade identity verification process (for example, but not limited to: company registration details, bank account information, legal representative contact).

-## 8. Other accounts:
+### 6.1.8.
+Other accounts:

 If a user is an original content provider but has already publicly shared the content somewhere on the web, this participant might not be able to pass the similarity check.
 In such case, the user has to contact the 2PS team and will be asked to provide extensive proof of his ownership over the content to be able to publish it.
 At any time, the 2PS team maintain its right to ask for extra documents or even decline the application.

-# 2. File uploading: step by step guide
+## 6.2.
+File uploading: step by step guide

-## 1. Uploading:
+### 6.2.1.
+Uploading:

 Users are able to drag and drop or upload files into the 2PS wallet’s interface.
 By doing so, several mechanisms occur:
 1)  The file is hashed (MD5) which will serve its Root Identity on the 2PS network.